Surplice: Anglicanism

 The traditional form of the surplice in the Church of England survived from pre-Reformation times: a wide-sleeved, very full, plain, white linen tunic, pleated from the yoke, and reaching almost, or quite, to the feet.
 Towards the end of the 17th century, when large wigs came into fashion, it became convenient to have surplices constructed gown-wise, open down the front and buttoned at the neck, a fashion which still partially survives, notably at the universities.
 In general, however, the tendency followed continental influence, and curtailed the surplice's proportions.
 The ample vestment with falling folds has thus in many churches given place to an unpleated garment reaching to the knee.
 In some Anglo-Catholic churches, the surplices follow the style of the Roman cotta.
 Cottas may in some churches be worn by servers and members of the choir and clergy may wear surplices in services where they do not wear eucharistic vestments.

-Lutheranism

-Traditionally, the surplice is used for non-sacramental services, worn over the cassock, such as morning prayer, Vespers, and Compline without Eucharist.
-The surplice is traditionally full-length in the arm and hangs at least down to the knee.